 Freshdesk, similar to the above, is a customer service software that offers features such as ticketing, knowledge base, live chat, and call a center.

-DoneDone is some of the best customer service software and helps businesses manage their customer support, projects and tasks in one place.
+DoneDone is some of the best customer service software and helps businesses cover their customer support, projects and tasks in one simple ticketing tool.
 It offers features such as ticketing, integrations, workflows, in-app notifications and more.

 Some of the features that are common among the best customer service software solutions are: